Deblurring 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

-We proposed Deblurring 3D-GS, the first defocus deblurring algorithm for 3D-GS.
+We proposed Deblurring 3D-GS, the first deblurring algorithm for 3D-GS.
 We adopted a small MLP that transforms the 3D Gaussians to model the scene blurriness.
-We also further facilitate deblurring by densifying sparse point clouds from blurry input images through additional point allocation, which uniformly distributes points in the scene and assigns color features using the K-Nearest-Neighbor algorithm.
-Also, as we applied depth-based pruning instead of naive pruning, which 3D-GS has adopted, we could preserve more points at the far edge of the scene where SfM usually struggles to extract features and fails to generate enough points.
-Through extensive experiments, we validated that our method can deblur the defocus blur while still enjoying the real-time rendering with FPS $>$ 200.
+We also further facilitated deblurring by complementing more points on sparse point clouds.
+We validated that our method can deblur the scene while still enjoying the real-time rendering with FPS $>$ 800.
 This is because we use the MLP only during the training time, and the MLP is not involved in the inference stage, keeping the inference stage identical to the 3D-GS.
-Our method achieved state-of-the-art performance or performed comparably with current cutting-edge models evaluated under different metrics. {